 Oscar Kennedy as the younger Nigel Slater in the BBC film Toast

-The plot of Toast is adapted from the Nigel Slater (he is an English food writer and journalist) memoir of the same name in which he recalls his childhood – his “story of a boy’s hunger”, which is to be taken both literally with regards to food (Nigel’s mother was such a disastrous cook that most of the family meals ended up being canned food or toast with butter), and also metaphorically with regards to the struggle for the recognition and acceptance from the young hero’s distant, uncaring father.
+The plot of Toast is adapted from Nigel Slater (he is an English food writer and journalist) memoir of the same name in which he recalls his childhood – his “story of a boy’s hunger”, which is to be taken both literally with regards to food (Nigel’s mother was such a disastrous cook that most of the family meals ended up being canned food or toast with butter), and also metaphorically with regards to the struggle for the recognition and acceptance from the young hero’s distant, uncaring father.

-Rarely have I experienced such a sensual storytelling during which I did not feel at all manipulated by the film makers, but moved and entertained throughout.
+Rarely have I experienced such sensual storytelling during which I did not feel at all manipulated by the filmmakers, but moved and entertained throughout.
 It did not come as a surprise when I found out that Billy Elliot screenwriter Lee Hall was involved in the production (you may also recall his work in the 2001 drama Gabriel & Me which, combined with the success of Billy Elliot, gives him a certain prominence in the Coming-of-Age genre).

 Scene from the BBC movie Toast

 Not being from the UK, I am not familiar with the television appearances of Nigel Slater, the person whose story is told in the film.
-Yet, after watching the film, I can’t wait to experience the book that it’s based upon and further immerse myself in his captivating story.
+Yet, after watching the movie, I can’t wait to experience the book that it’s based upon and further immerse myself in his captivating story.